 And if you disagree with us after using our filament we'll refund your money and say thank you with a smile on our face.
-Knowing when and how to improve 3D Printer Filament only does good things for us and you.
+Knowing when and how to improve 3D Printer Filament does only good things for us and you.
 And since we have complete control over the production process we're actually able to do something about it.

-We are dedicated to taking the 3D Printing industry further through purpose driven materials that expand applications and facilitate a better 3D Printing experience.
+We are dedicated to taking the 3D Printing industry further through purpose-driven materials that expand applications and facilitate a better 3D Printing experience.

 We are super stoked to be offering free shipping to the lower 48 states.
 The standard carrier method will be UPS Ground but expedited options will still be available to those who need filament faster.
-Just be sure to give us a heads up through our contact form on anything urgent so we can ensure your package gets out the door before the cut off time.
+Just be sure to give us a heads-up through our contact form on anything urgent so we can ensure your package gets out the door before the cut off time.

 Oh, man, there's just so many options out there for 3D Printer Filament.
 Who should I buy from?
 Who can I trust?

 US!
 Because if you aren't satisfied with your filament we'll give you your money back.
 We want to make 3D Printing materials that rock your socks off.
 So pick up a spool and try it out.

 It's not a question.
 We have a new spool and weight.
 Well the spool isn't that different, just a little thinner at 2" thick.
 But we've changed our standard weight from 2LBs to 750grams (1.65LBs).
 This combination of size and weight allows us to pull off free shipping, offer more exotic colors and materials and STILL lower the cost per pound for standard colors and materials.
 Buh-Bam!